OCR to JSON: Convert Scanned Documents and Images to Structured Data

 Handle receipts, contracts, IDs, and custom forms in the same ingestion pipeline using templates.

-What you can build with Document parsing
+What you can build with the OCR to JSON API

 Invoice processing automation